 What Is The Safest Method For Straightening A Perm?

-Unfortunately, you still have to wait the appropriate amount of time after a perm before applying any sort of hot tools to your hair.
+Unfortunately, you still have to wait two weeks to a month after a perm before applying any sort of hot tools to your hair.
 If you want to avoid some serious, irreversible damage, don’t even think of meddling with your newfound curls.

 How Do I Prepare Permed Hair For Straightening?